MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-140-Financial-Protection-Requirements-Indemnity-Agreements/subpart-F-Violations/subjectgroup-ECFR0f4dd34ac3bb074-Appendixes-Part-140/section-140.91.md

 *Claimant* means the person or organization actually sustaining the bodily injury or property damage and also includes his assignees, legal representatives and other persons or organizations entitled to bring an action for damages on account of such injury or damage.

-Nuclear Energy Liability Policy(Facility Form) Amendatory Endorsement(Application of Policy)
+Nuclear Energy Liability Policy(Facility Form)Amendatory Endorsement(Application of Policy)

 It is agreed that insuring agreement IV of the policy, captioned *Application of Policy* is amended to read as follows: Application of Policy.
 This policy applies only to bodily injury or property damage: (1) Which is caused during the policy period by the nuclear energy hazard, and (2) which is discovered and for which written claim is made against the insured, not later than 10 years after the end of the policy period.

-Nuclear Energy Liability Policy (Facility Form) Waiver of Defense Endorsement (Extraordinary Nuclear Occurrence)The named insured, acting for himself and every other insured under the policy, and the members of agree as follows:
+Nuclear Energy Liability Policy(Facility Form)Waiver of Defense Endorsement(Extraordinary Nuclear Occurrence)The named insured, acting for himself and every other insured under the policy, and the members ofagree as follows:

 1. With respect to any extraordinary nuclear occurrence to which the policy applies as proof of financial protection and which